-(2.50 cumulative GPA; 2.50 Education GPA; admitted to Teacher Preparation Program; admitted to student teaching; senior standing; corequisite: student teaching) Senior Capstone Experience
+(2.50 cumulative GPA; 2.50 Education GPA; admitted to Teacher Preparation Program; admitted to student teaching; senior standing; corequisite: student teaching) Senior Capstone Experience to basic knowledge and skills needed to succeed in the teacher prep program.

 Capstone seminar for teacher preparation majors that includes a study of the roles and expectations of the professional educator, including those of instructional decision-maker and consumer of research; other focus areas are an examination of the Iowa Teaching Standards, current issues, and professional ethics; taken concurrently with student teaching.